Misterio77/nix-starter-configs/README.md

     ignore this step if you don't want to use home-manager just yet.
 - Take a look at `flake.nix`, making sure to fill out anything marked with FIXME (required) or TODO (usually tips or optional stuff you might want)
-- Push your changes!
+- `git add` and `git push` your changes!
 Or at least copy them somewhere if you're on a live medium.

 ## Bootstrapping